Individually Structured Major

 Prereq: Junior standing or higher and at least a 2.75 cumulative GPA

 This course brings together students who have been working on individualized majors to share a capstone experience.
 The goal is for students to integrate knowledge from their cluster and apply it to a project relevant to their field of interest.
-Prereq: ISMA 3500 with a C- or higher.
+Prereq: IDMA 3500 with a C- or higher.
+Students who have earned credit for ISMA 4500 will not earn credit for IDMA 4500.
 Max hours: 3 Credits.

 Grading Basis: Letter Grade

 Note: Students must submit a special processing form completely filled out and signed by the student and faculty member, describing the course expectations, assignments and outcomes, to the CLAS undergraduate advising office for approval.
+Students who have earned credit for ISMA 4840 will not earn credit for IDMA 4840.
+Department consent required.
 Repeatable.
-Max Hours: 3 Credits.
+Max hours: 3 Credits.

 Grading Basis: Letter Grade